EGI-Federation/cloud-info-provider/.github/CONTRIBUTING.md

 Releases are generally performed after any bugfix / feature enhancement pull request merge.
 You can watch the GitHub repository for updates.
-The latest release will always point to the master branch, whilst release candidates will be done in version-specific branches, such as `v0.2.0-rc`.
+The latest release will always point to the main branch, whilst release candidates will be done in version-specific branches, such as `v0.2.0-rc`.

 ### Publishing Releases